Farfetch/react-carousel/README.md

 ```js
 import { Carousel } from '@farfetch/react-carousel';
 ```
+This package uses [Emotion](https://emotion.sh/docs/introduction) for styling.

-We also include base components that only possess logic, that way we will allow a blank slate in terms of styling.
+We include components with default styling that can be extended or changed with emotion.
+We also include Base components that only contain logic, if a version without any kind of styling is needed, a blank slate, these are available.

 ## Screenshots
 ![Example](docs/example.png)